brucevenn/hello-world/README.md

 The first repositor
 Hello everyone!

-this is the first contact with GitHub
+this is my first contact with GitHub